 It is an unfortunate fact that violent crime is a feature of our society and whilst it is an uncommon occurrence, there are some incidences where innocent people are attacked and injured.
-Whilst the fact that this is relatively uncommon is of no consolation to victims of such violence, the fact that the majority of cases do result in the perpetrators being arrested and charged certainly is.
+Whilst the fact that this is relatively uncommon is of no consolation to victims of such violence, the fact that the majority of cases result in the perpetrators being arrested and charged, certainly is.

 When can you claim?

-How much compensation for GBH with intent?
+How much compensation could I get after suffering GBH with intent?

 As mentioned earlier, the question of how much compensation for GBH with intent is enough to make up for the victim’s suffering, is a tough one.
 This is because the impacts of such an attack can stretch beyond the immediate pain and injury, and can result in both psychological and financial issues.
 It is for this reason that compensation amounts are debated independently for each individual case, and the compensation awarded is designed to reflect the level of suffering of the victims.